Articles

 Means tested care fees

 At this stage of life, cashflow budgeting is often a critical exercise.
-In that regard, the Means Tested Care Fee (MTCF) needs to be assessed and computed.
-It is common, particularly amongst the High Net Worth residents, that the annual cap and daily cap are misunderstood.
-The misconception is that the annual cap, divided by the days of the year is the way the MTCF is calculated.
+In this process, the assessor calculates the Means Tested Care Fee (MTCF).
+Many High Net Worth residents commonly misunderstand the annual cap and daily cap.
+They mistakenly believe that dividing the annual cap by the number of days in a year determines the MTCF.
 At its simplest, that would result in a daily fee of around $91 – whereas the actual calculation is based on a means tested cap, divided by the days.
 This method could potentially result in a daily fee in excess of $365.
 This is a complex calculation: see the elements on this government Aged Care website page.

-The daily fee will be payable until the annual cap is reached.
+The daily fee is payable until the annual cap is reached.
 That cycle will repeat until the lifetime cap has been met.
 As at the date of this article being drafted the caps were set as follows:

 Caps on means tested care fees – Residential care*